erogenousbeef-zz/BigReactors/Roadmap.md

 ----------
 - When a wire burns out, it does not disconnect the power tap
 - Reactor glass breaks instead of dropping a block
+- Reactors larger than 8 blocks on a side cause serious lag when placing additional blocks nearby

 TODO - Pre-Alpha
 ----------------